Andre-lab/evodock/README.md

 Examples of config files for different EvoDOCK configurations are found in the `config` folder with the following behavior:

-1. Heteromeric docking with single ligand and receptor backone: `configs/heterodimeric/sample_dock_single.ini`
+1. Heteromeric docking with single ligand and receptor backone (takes a few minutes): `configs/heterodimeric/sample_dock_single.ini`
-2. Heteromeric docking with flexible backbones: `configs/heterodimeric/sample_dock_flexbb.ini`
+2. Heteromeric docking with flexible backbones (takes a few minutes): `configs/heterodimeric/sample_dock_flexbb.ini`
-3. Reassembly docking with a single backbone: `configs/symmetric/reassembly_single.ini`
+3. Reassembly docking with a single backbone (takes a few minutes): `configs/symmetric/reassembly_single.ini`
-4. Reassembly docking with flexible backbones: `configs/symmetric/reassembly_flexbb.ini`
+4. Reassembly docking with flexible backbones (takes a few minutes): `configs/symmetric/reassembly_flexbb.ini`
-5. Complete assembly docking with flexible backbones: `configs/symmetric/complete_assembly.ini`
+5. Complete assembly docking with flexible backbones (takes a few minutes): `configs/symmetric/complete_assembly.ini`

 ### 1. [Docking]
 Specifies the type of docking protocol used of which there are 3 options: